shanshan-53/leetcode/CS/Schedule_C#.md

 	* (Easy)   1281.
 Subtract the Product and Sum of Digits of an Integer
 	* (Easy)   1720.
 Decode XORed Array
 	* (Easy)   1313.
 Decompress Run-Length Encoded List
+	* (Easy)   1342.
+Number of Steps to Reduce a Number to Zero
 * 2022/03/09 (Wed.)
 	* (Easy)   2006.
 Count Number of Pairs With Absolute Difference K
 	* (Easy)   1588.
 Sum of All Odd Length Subarrays